adgray987/assessment-analysis/README.md

 data.
 This script aims to support the leveraging of assessment data by making it possible to:

-1)  get “big picture” views of assessment data by counting and creating plots for key variables and
+1)  get “big picture” views of the assessment data by summarizing and creating plots for key variables and
 2)  find assessment records that meet specific criteria and write them to a new file